-Because a property's name is universally unique, clients can depend upon consistent behavior for a particular property across multiple resources, so long as that property is "live" on the resources in question.
+Because a property's name is universally unique, clients can depend upon consistent behavior for a particular property across multiple resources, on the same and across different servers, so long as that property is "live" on the resources in question, and the implementation of the live property is faithful to its definition.

-The XML namespace mechanism, which is based on URIs, is used to name properties because it prevents namespace collisions and provides for varying degrees of administrative control.
+The XML namespace mechanism, which is based on URIs [RFC2396], is used to name properties because it prevents namespace collisions and provides for varying degrees of administrative control.